Applications of Borel-definable homological algebra to locally compact groups: Injective and projective objects in categories of locally compact abelian groups

 \item $G/H\cong D\oplus J/\left( N^{\prime }\oplus W^{\prime }\right) $ where $D$ is countable and divisible, $J$ is injective for $\mathbf{LCPAb}$, and $N^{\prime }$ is countable and $W^{\prime }$ is a vector group. \end{enumerate} \end{theorem}

-\begin{proof} (1)$\Rightarrow $(2): obvious.
-(2)$\Rightarrow $(3): We can write $H=W\oplus N$ where $W$ is a vector group and $N$ has a compact open subgroup.
-By quotienting by that subgroup, we may without loss of generality assume that $ N$ is countable.
-Let $X$ be a countable product of finite cyclic groups.
-We have an exact sequence
+\begin{proof} We can write $H=W\oplus N$ where $W$ is a vector group and $N$ has a compact open subgroup.
+By quotienting by that subgroup, we may without loss of generality assume that $N$ is countable.
+Furthermore, since $N$ embeds into a countable divisible group, by considering a suitable pushout we can assume that $N$ is \emph{divisible}; see Lemma \ref{Lemma:presentation}.